openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

    1. A Contributor to the Project or Committer of the Project decides to become a PMC Member and contacts an existing PMC Member of the Project for mentorship, or a PMC Member of the Project identifies a Contributor or Committer who has the potential to become a PMC Member and proposes this to that person (the "Candidate").

    1. The PMC Member informs the Project Management Committee for the Project of their intention to take on the Candidate for mentorship towards being a PMC Member for the Project with responsibility for specific repositories of the Project.
-      The Project Management Committee, by discussion and a resolution, chooses to accept or reject the proposed mentorship.
+      The Project Management Committee, by discussion and a formal decision, chooses to accept or reject the proposed mentorship.

    1. The Candidate and the mentoring PMC Member ("Mentor") work together over a period of not less than four (4) calendar months and not more than twelve (12) calendar months, with the goal of the Candidate learning what is required in being a PMC Member, making further and more significant contributions to the Project, gaining the necessary experience to be able to perform the PMC Member and Committer roles, and demonstrating their ability to perform the roles in keeping with the policies of the Project, as specified by the Project Management Committee, the OSRA-wide project policies, as specified by the TGC, and the Policies and Procedures of the OSRA.

    1. At a point no less than one (1) calendar month after commencing the mentorship, the Mentor proposes to the Project Management Committee that the Candidate be promoted to a PMC Member for the repositories of the Project specified at the start of the mentorship, and receive all rights conducive with that position.
       The Project Management Committee shall discuss the proposal, followed by the PMC taking a decision on whether to accept or reject the Candidate as a PMC Member.
+      The decision shall be taken using the method specified in Article 4.12.iii.

-   1. If the Mentor cannot propose to the Project Management Committee that the Candidate be promoted to PMC Member status within six (6) calendar months of commencing the mentorship, or the Project Management Committee does not accept the Candidate within six (6) calendar months of the mentorship commencing, the mentorship terminates.
+   1. If the Mentor cannot propose to the Project Management Committee that the Candidate be promoted to PMC Member status within twelve (12) calendar months of commencing the mentorship, or the Project Management Committee does not accept the Candidate within twelve (12) calendar months of the mentorship commencing, the mentorship terminates.
       In this situation, the Candidate is free to begin the process again at any time, provided that a different PMC Member agrees to fulfil the role of Mentor.

 1. With the exception of the Supporting Individual Representative, there shall be no requirement to be a Supporting Individual Member of the OSRA to become a PMC Member.

+1. All PMC Members must also be Committers, with the appropriate responsibilities that come with that status as determined by the PMC.
+   There is no requirement to attain the status of Committer prior to attaining the status of PMC Member.
+   The two statuses may be attained simultaneously.
+   However, it is a requirement that the PMC evaluate a candidate for PMC Member according to their suitability to be a Committer in addition to their suitability to be a PMC Member.

-1. A PMC Member may, at the discretion of the Project Leader and PMC, be given administrative access to one or more of the online services provided by the instances of the infrastructure managed by this Project.
+1. A PMC Member shall only be given administrative access to one or more of the online services provided by the instances of the infrastructure managed by this Project when required for that PMC Member to perform their duties.
-   Such administrative access shall be provided only where necessary for the PMC Member to perform their duties as a member of the Project.
-   Such administrative access shall, wherever possible, not be equal to or supercede the access level granted to the Project Leader.
+   The administrative access shall be granted based on a least-privilege-required-to-execute principle.

+1. PMC Members shall bear their own costs and expenses for their participation in Project activities, meetings, travel, employee compensation, and incidental expenses.

 ### ARTICLE 7.
 Committer